New: Two offerings to help you save during winter!

 Net Metering Option for a Rate G customer-generator

 Rate option that allows a Rate G customer-generator to feed its surplus electricity back into the Hydro‑Québec grid in exchange for credits applied to the electricity bill.

 Do you run a farm or own or manage residential buildings (single-family homes, duplexes, triplexes, apartment buildings, etc.)?
 Find out more about the rates for which you may be eligible.

-The 2017 edition of Electricity Rates presents the various rates applicable to residential, farm and business customers, as well as charges related to electrical service.
+The 2019 edition of the Electricity Rates presents the various rates applicable to residential, farm and business customers.